Facely1er/cybercorrect-complete-privacy/README_UPDATE_SUMMARY.md

 ## Date: October 20, 2025

 ## Overview
-The README.md has been completely rewritten to accurately reflect the real capabilities, functionalities, and features of the PrivacyCorrect platform based on actual codebase analysis.
+The README.md has been completely rewritten to accurately reflect the real capabilities, functionalities, and features of the CyberCorrect Privacy Platform platform based on actual codebase analysis.

 ## What Was Changed

 ### 1. **Platform Name Correction**
-- **Old**: Generic "PrivacyCorrect Platform" with minimal branding
+- **Old**: Generic "CyberCorrect Privacy Platform Platform" with minimal branding
-- **New**: "PrivacyCorrect™ - Complete Privacy & Security Compliance Platform" with proper branding
+- **New**: "CyberCorrect Privacy Platform™ - Complete Privacy & Security Compliance Platform" with proper branding

 ### 2. **Comprehensive Feature Documentation**
 Added detailed documentation for all platform capabilities: